wrightben/Puzzles/sudoku/README.md

 ```
-./Solver.pl  > ~/Desktop/Solver-Output.txt
+./solver.pl  > ~/Desktop/Solver-Output.txt
 ```

 ## Summary

-The file **permutations.txt** is the 9!-long list of permutations for 123456789, and **Solver.pl** requires it to solve a puzzle.
+The file **permutations.txt** is the 9!-long list of permutations for 123456789, and **solver.pl** requires it to solve a puzzle.

 ```
-$time ./Solver.pl  > ~/Desktop/Solver-Output.txt
+$time ./solver.pl  > ~/Desktop/Solver-Output.txt

 real	0m4.322s
 ```

 #### Numbers to TSV.numbers
-Use *Numbers to TSV.numbers* to "Copy Puzzle" from Sudoku.com, then copy-paste to **Solver.pl**.
+Use *Numbers to TSV.numbers* to "Copy Puzzle" from Sudoku.com, then copy-paste to **solver.pl**.
 If the solver gets "stuck" and requires a guess, just replace a dot with the specific number.
 It's not necessary to replace the whole puzzle with the intermediate regex values.

 ```
 .	.
 4	.	.
 6	.	.
 1